microsoft/IoT-For-Beginners/6-consumer/lessons/3-spoken-feedback/wio-terminal-text-to-speech.md

     ```

     Replace `<language>` with your language, such as `en-GB`, or `zh-CN`.

+> 💁 You can find this code in the [code-spoken-response/functions](code-spoken-response/functions) folder.

 ### Task - retrieve the voice from your Wio Terminal